newtnewtnewt/GDIOCSpider/README.md

 `settings.py` Is complete with an explanation of all the configuration settings and their default.
 The goal of this tool is to offer the flexibility for you to accomplish your needs in the way you see fit.

+`config.json` Is what you actually modify to change how the code will run, `settings.py` serves as documentation